bohandley/tree-visual/time.md

 7/21/2020
   4:30pm-8:00pm
-    Begin working hooking up leaves vs size accumulation inputs NEXT(as of 7/14/2020)
+    Begin working hooking up leaves vs size accumulation inputs

+7/25/2020
+  12:00pm-4:pm
+    work on leaves and size accumulation 9:00pm-10:00pm
+    Meet with Haobin

+7/28
+  4:30pm-8:30pm
+    work on size and leaves accumulation
+    work on layout lock
+    work on changing leaves or size text in control panel NEED TO ADD TILING TO LOCKED CONFIG
+    NEED TO USE LOG TO DISPLAY THE SIZE OF THE NODES NEXT(as of 7/14/2020)
   - New Features Needed
     - dataset filtering: create multiselects for each level(not leaves)